UKHackspaceFoundation/foundation/telegramNotes.md

  * Do items need supervision for the safety of the child, or the expense of the item?
 This should partly govern the decision.
 * Taking an opinion from a small person can help to understand what guides them best, for example:
  * "She says age ratings don't make sense as it's down to skill and experience, instead her feeling is that a scale like a volume button slider with 0 being
-"free to use" and 10 being "adult handsÂ­on (helping you) supervision" and other tools along that scale.
+"free to use" and 10 being "adult hands­on (helping you) supervision" and other tools along that scale.
 She also likes the idea of labelling with an eye (adult within eyesight) and a hand (adult within arm's length) to show the level of supervision required.
-Rhiannon really appreciated being asked her opinion and thought about it carefully before answering.
+The little person really appreciated being asked her opinion and thought about it carefully before answering.
 I would recommend involving any young members you have when writing guidelines etc. as they will be best placed to say what will work for them.
 And they will have a greater commitment to the outcome by being involved.
-Kids & teens are often far better at doing this than adults give them credit for.. :) (Apologies if I have just spoken to any grannies about eggs, I've spent a long time working with 11Â­18yr olds and they still surprise me!)
+Kids & teens are often far better at doing this than adults give them credit for.. :) (Apologies if I have just spoken to any grannies about eggs, I've spent a long time working with 11­18yr olds and they still surprise me!)"
-"

 ##Maintenance and Tidying
 * Box rota for items lying around